goobemaster/php-not-spaghetti/README.md

 # Frontend

-In the software world we call the user facing interface the frontend.
+In software terminology frontend is the user facing interface.
 It is tipically either an application running on your desktop or mobile computer (e.g smartphone), or it is a web application running in a browser.

 The PHP-Simple-Blog frontend is composed of several pages.
 These pages can be loaded via following links, or typing in the url in the expected format manually.

-Whenever an identifier is expected in the url you'll see it in {brackets}.
-Optional portions are enclosed in [square brackets].

 |Page Name|Deeplink|
 |---------|--------|